-

 Informational Meeting

 During the informational meeting, the Respondent may select one of the available resolution processes (Informal Resolution or Formal Resolution) for the case.
-In certain circumstances, the Associate Dean or designee may exercise the authority to select the resolution process.
-In the absence of a resolution option selection from the Respondent, the Associate Dean or designee shall determine the appropriate resolution process for the case.
+In certain circumstances, the Director of Student Conduct and Community Standards or designee may exercise the authority to select the resolution process.
+In the absence of a resolution option selection from the Respondent, the Director of Student Conduct and Community Standards or designee shall determine the appropriate resolution process for the case.
 Failure to attend an informational meeting shall not delay the student conduct proceedings or impact the validity of such proceedings.

 -